Australian rugby union player Karmichael Hunt is once again in trouble with the law after being charged with drug possession.

 The 31-year-old Queensland Reds star was arrested and charged with two counts of drug possession after being searched by police at Brisbane’s Fortitude Valley at about 12.40am on Saturday.

-Hunt, who was fined $2500, was identified by police at the time as a customer of former professional rugby league player John Touma during a Queensland Crime and Corruption Commission investigation into a cocaine trafficking ring operating in the state’s southeast.
+Hunt was one of several professional footballers to be caught up in a Queensland Crime and Corruption Commission investigation into a cocaine trafficking ring operating in the state’s southeast.

-That investigation also led to several Gold Coast Titans players being charged for drug offences.
+The investgation also led to several Gold Coast Titans players being charged.

 A 32-year-old man who was with Hunt at the time has also been issued with a notice to appear.